Raghavvram/ds-ml-dl-notes/SMOTE.md

 By doing this, you increase the number of examples in Class B, helping your model to learn better and make more accurate predictions for both classes.

-I hope this helps!
-If you have any more questions or need further clarification, feel free to ask!